The Top 7 Camping Stoves Reviewed

 - Stores in included mesh bag; measures 3.3 x 1.1 inches (8.4 cm x 2.8 cm) folded; weighs: 0.4 oz.
 (11.5 g)

-Whether you’re a first-time cook or serious car-camping chef, you’ll definitely appreciate the versatile design and reliable performance of the Camp Chef Explorer Double Burner Stove.
+Whether you’re a first-time cook or a serious camping chef, you’ll definitely appreciate the versatile design and reliable performance of the Camp Chef Explorer Double Burner Stove.
 It definitely beats out the competition when it comes to power output because of its two aluminum burners with 30,000 BTUs each.

 This double burner is a classic jack of all trades – you can remove the legs for tabletop use or stretch them out to use as a free-standing stove.
 The decent height and larger cooking surface mean that it helps you feed a decent number of people – perfect for family cookouts and scout jamborees.